jezzsantos/queryany/README.md

 For example, they may define a generic repository interface like this in their code:

 ```
-    public interface IStorage<TEntity> where TEntity : IKeyedEntity, new()
+    public interface IStorage<TEntity> where TEntity : IIdentifyableEntity, new()
     {
         void Add(TEntity entity);